facebookarchive/caffe2/_docs/tutorial-loading-pre-trained-models.md

 Settings are in a code block below.
 Most of the time these should run out of the box.

-### Download Options

-Use the `models.download` module to acquire pre-trained models from [Github caffe2/models](http://github.com/caffe2/models) `caffe2.python.models.download` takes in an argument for the name of the model.
-Check the repo for the available models' names and swap out the `squeezenet` argument if you want to try something different.

 **Note: other models are known to have some issues with this simple code and may require additional massaging to work!**